Bira/octopus-carnival/_drafts/0001-towns.md

 transitioning between a feudal, medieval economy and a monetary, Renaissance one.
-The original game offers some support for this notion during the quests related to Fournival, a merchant who holds no title but has quite a lot of pull with the Court due to his fortune.
+The original game offers some support for this notion during the quests related to Fournival, a merchant who holds no title but has quite a lot of pull with the Court due to his fortune and business deals.

 Towns, then, are where you begin to see the tension between these two economic models.
 They don't control a lot of farmland directly, but are the center of a